sre-norns/wyrd/pkg/manifest/README.md

 #### Implementation note
 Types definitions provided in this package only help to define CRD but for full experience a Storage system must support querying resources based on labels.
 For example [manifest.LabelSelector] only defines serialization representation of selector but its storage system responsibility to find resources based on this requirements.
-For users of [GORM](https://gorm.io) as their ORM layer, the library that helps to implement labels based selector is [TO BE RELEASED](TBD).
+For users of [GORM](https://gorm.io) as their ORM layer, the library that helps to implement labels based selector is [dbStore](../dbstore/).